orcunbalcilar/selenium-webcomponent/README.md

 # Release Notes

-Version 1.2.0 has been released as corrupted due to a temporary deployment issue.
+Version 1.2.0 had been released as corrupted due to a temporary deployment issue.
 Please use 1.3.0 instead and ignore version 1.2.0.
 Sorry for the inconvenience.